Optimize Facebook Ads - By NOT Over-Optimizing

 Aside from being incredibly time consuming, changing budgets depending on “what works” is usually a pretty weak tactic.
 Here’s why:

-The problem with focusing very short-term is that you pretty much loose all long tail business and strategy, the focus becomes more about maximizing whatever you can THIS particular day instead of building a great brand with loyal customers.
+The problem with focusing very short-term is that you pretty much lose all long tail business and strategy, the focus becomes more about maximizing whatever you can at THIS particular day instead of building a great brand with loyal customers.
 Also, when you’ve found yourself in the day-to-day optimization trap you’ll probably be surprised to notice that things almost never get better than the day before.
-You’re very likely to be wasting loads of time while creating prerequisites that won’t allow you to grow your business.
+You’re very likely to be wasting loads of time while creating a work-loop that won’t allow you to grow your business.

 III: Bids should be set based on data, not random hunches.
 Yes, it’s difficult to know what bid strategies to use and what caps to set, and while that is difficult the “Lowest cost” option usually seems like a really tempting solution.
 Perhaps you might even feel like that’s the very best option, since it’s called “Lowest cost” and all.
-We’ve been running loads of testing around bids and with the shortest of conclusions - “Lowest cost” is often the most expensive strategy.
+We’ve been running lots of tests regarding bids and with the shortest of conclusions - “Lowest cost” is often the most expensive strategy long-term.
 Try out bids through split testing, not setting random numbers based on hunches and “see how it goes”.

 4: The “spend $5 and if it doesn’t work turn it off” strategy ⏸

-If you’re uncertain why this strategy is shit you should read Learning phase vs guessing again :).
+If you’re uncertain why this strategy is shit you should read this post again :).
 Sure, you can harvest some great looking results while spending a budget that equals an expensive cup of coffee but you won’t be anywhere near any shape or form of significance in your data set (perhaps with the exception of optimizing for landing page views), and after all, isn’t data what marketers are supposed to base their decisions on?

-Instead: Create a few hypothesises (set of assumptions) on what audiences and settings you think will do the trick, split test them properly and then actually learn what works once you’ve passed the learning phases and have sufficient data to evaluate.
+Tip: Create a few hypothesises (set of assumptions) on what audiences, ads and settings you think will do the trick, split test them properly and then actually learn what works once you’ve passed the learning phases and have sufficient data to evaluate.
 Once you’re done, iterate and start over until you’re satisfied.